Global hyperbolicity in higher signatures: Causality in higher signature

-In the same manner as in the Lorentzian case, we are going to require that this local time orientation on the timelike $q$-vector spaces in $T_x M$ extends to the whole manifold $M$ in a coherent fashion.
+This time orientation is called local as it may be extended on a neighborhood of $x$.
+In the same manner as in the Lorentzian case, we are going to require that this local time orientation on the timelike~$q$-vector spaces in~$T_x M$ extends to the whole manifold~$M$ in a coherent fashion.

-\begin{defn} When the fiber bundle $Gr_q^{<0}(TM)$ is trivial, $M$ is said to be \emph{time orientable}.
-The choice of a connected component gives a \emph{time orientation} of $M$.
-The chosen component $Gr_q^{<0}(TM)^+$ is the bundle of \emph{future-oriented} tangent $q$-spaces. \end{defn}
+\begin{defn} When the fiber bundle~$\overline{Gr_q^{<0}(TM)}$ is trivial,~$M$ is said to be \emph{time orientable}.
+The choice of a connected component gives a \emph{time orientation} of~$M$.
+The chosen component~$Gr_q^{<0}(TM)^+$ is the bundle of \emph{future oriented} tangent~$q$-spaces. \end{defn}

-From now on, we will assume that $M$ is time-oriented.
+From now on, we will assume that~$M$ is time oriented.

-\begin{defn} An oriented causal tangent $q$-vector space $Q \subset T_x M$ is futur oriented if it is in the closure of $Gr_q^{<0}(T_x M)^+$ in the Grassmanian of $q$-vector spaces of $T_x M$. \end{defn}
+\begin{defn} An oriented causal tangent~$q$-vector space~$Q \subset T_x M$ is \emph{future oriented} if it is in the closure of~$Gr_q^{<0}(T_x M)^+$ in the Grassmanian of~$q$-vector spaces of~$T_x M$. \end{defn}

-Taking a time orientation on $M$ is equivalent to taking a distribution of oriented timelike $q$-vector spaces of $M$.
+Taking a time orientation on~$M$ is equivalent to taking a distribution of oriented timelike~$q$-vector spaces of~$M$.

-\begin{prop} Let $M$ be a time oriented pseudo-Riemannian manifold $M$ of signature $(p,q)$.
-There exists a smooth distribution of oriented timelike tangent vector spaces of $M$ of dimension $q$. \end{prop}
+\begin{prop} Let~$M$ be a time oriented pseudo-Riemannian manifold~$M$ of signature~$(p,q)$.
+There exists a smooth distribution of oriented timelike tangent vector spaces of~$M$ of dimension~$q$. \end{prop}

-\begin{proof} The bundle $Gr_q^{<0}(TM)^+$ has contractible fibers, meaning it must admit a smooth section (see \cite{topologyoffiberbundles}), hence the result. \end{proof}
+\begin{proof} The bundle~$Gr_q^{<0}(TM)^+$ has contractible fibers, meaning it must admit a smooth section (see \cite{topologyoffiberbundles}), hence the result. \end{proof}

-The existence of a smooth distribution of dimension $q$ on a smooth manifold $M^{p+q}$ characterises the existence of a pseudo-Riemannian metric of signature $(p,q)$ on $M$.
+The existence of a smooth distribution of dimension~$q$ on a smooth manifold~$M^{p+q}$ characterizes the existence of a pseudo-Riemannian metric of signature~$(p,q)$ on~$M$.

-\begin{prop} Let $M$ be a smooth manifold of dimension $p+q$. $M$ admits a smooth distribution of dimension $q$ if and only if $M$ admits a smooth pseudo-Riemannian metric. \end{prop}
+\begin{prop} Let~$M$ be a smooth manifold of dimension~$p+q$.~$M$ admits a smooth distribution of dimension~$q$ if and only if~$M$ admits a smooth pseudo-Riemannian metric. \end{prop}

-\begin{proof} Assume $M$ admits a pseudo-Riemannian metric $g$.
-The fiber bundle $Gr_q^{<0}(TM)$ has contractible fibers, thus it must admits a smooth section, hence the result.
+\begin{proof} Assume~$M$ admits a pseudo-Riemannian metric~$g$.
+The fiber bundle~$Gr_q^{<0}(TM)$ has contractible fibers, thus it must admits a smooth section, hence the result.